gcolegonzales/Labs-Sprint-Challenge-1.2-Plan-and-Evaluate/README.md

 ## Submitting your work

-Please submit a pull-request and add your TL as a reviewer.
+Please submit to your Labs Google Drive folder.

 ## Rubric & Samples